grobian/carbon-c-relay/carbon-c-relay.md

     on the client.
 The default value is set to *4*, which is aimed at the occasional disruption scenario and max effort to not loose metrics with moderate slowing down of clients.

-  * `-S` *interval*: (deprecated)
-    Set the interval in which statistics are being generated and sent by the relay to *interval* seconds.
-The default is *60*.
-You should set this value through the config file instead using `statistics submit every <interval> seconds`.

   * `-B` *backlog*:
     Sets TCP connection listen backlog to *backlog* connections.
 The